juliuschou/PracticalMLOpsNoahChapter1-01/README.md

 1. Run this command to install the CentOS SCL release file:

-    arduinoCopy code

     `sudo yum install centos-release-scl`

 ### Installing Python 3.6

-1. To install Python 3.6, use the following command:
+- To install Python 3.6, use the following command:

-    Copy code

     `sudo yum install rh-python36`